cocotb/cocotb-web/_posts/2025-07-16-cocotb-2-beta.md

 ## Act now: test cocotb 2.0!

-cocotb 2.0 is still in beta, so now’s the time to test.
+cocotb 2.0 is still in beta, so now is the time to test.
 Upgrade, run your testbenches, follow the [migration guide](https://docs.cocotb.org/en/development/upgrade-2.0.html), and tell us what worked well, what didn’t, and any performance shifts you noticed.
 The APIs aren’t frozen yet, which means there’s still room for change before the final release.